 Although we usually recommend transferring points out to the fantastic list of travel partners as the best way to maximize the value of your points, the Ultimate Rewards Travel Portal can sometimes make more sense – here's why.

 - Using airline miles can be restrictive if you need to travel on specific dates or want to fly during peak season.
 Using the travel portal, you are not limited to a particular airline, and there are no blackout dates.

-- Booking flights through the Travel Portal also earns you a 20% discount on your travel bookings so 100,000 points will give you $1,250 to spend on flights
+- Booking flights through the Travel Portal with premium Ultimate Rewards earning cards allows you to redeem points for 1.25-1.5¢ for travel, so 100,000 points will give you $1,250-1,500 to spend on flights

 While booking flights through the Travel Portal might not provide the theoretical highest cent/point value, it can provide enormous value in the form of flexibility.
 It's up to you which you value more for any given redemption.

 It is important to remember that when you book Air Travel through the Ultimate Rewards Travel Portal, you will earn miles and credit towards elite status with your preferred airline.

 Now, typically, we try to redeem Ultimate Rewards points for 1.7 cents per point or more.
 So, in what situations does it make sense to redeem them for 1.25 cents per dollar through the Travel Portal on hotels, when you could achieve higher values from transferring to hotel or airline partners?

 Similar to booking flights above, there are occasions you need to book a hotel when there is no award availability on one or more of the nights you want to stay.
 Also, for stays in hotels where the advertised rate is lower than the points redemption option, check the travel portal as with the 20% discount you may be able to get a better deal on the same rooms.
 Another reason to use the travel portal to book a hotel is when you have a limited amount of points in your account, you can book using a combination of points and paying with your Chase credit card.